apollographql/apollo-client/react-docs/source/cache-updates.md

     }
 })
 ```

-(Note: in 0.5.x, the `addTypename` transformer is added by default).

 In some cases, just using `dataIdFromObject` is not enough for your application UI to update correctly.
 For example, if you want to add something to a list of objects without refetching the entire list, or if there are some objects that to which you can't assign an object identifier, Apollo Client cannot update existing queries for you.